-Harrison Hong came to us from the Graduate School of Business at Stanford University.
+Harrison Hong is joining Princeton in 2003 as a Professor of Economics and Finance after having spent the year visiting us from the Graduate School of Business at Stanford University.
 Harrison's interests focus on behavioral finance, asset pricing with differences of opinion and short-sales constraints, asset pricing with market imperfections, career concerns and herding, social interaction and investor behavior in stock markets, and mutual funds.
 He is a member of the American Economic Association, American Finance Association, and the Western Finance Association.
-He received his Ph.D. from M.I.T. in 1997.
+He received his Ph.D. from MIT in 1997.